Tampa Bay Downs in the Community

 Combat Wounded Veteran Challenge

-The popular breed of canine was showcased on the second day of both the 2017 and 2018 Summer Festivals of Racing and Music, drawing substantial crowd to watch them compete in a series of family-friendly races.
+The popular breed of canine was showcased on the second day of the 2017 Summer Festival of Racing and Music, drawing a substantial crowd to watch them compete in a series of family-friendly races.
 Tampa Bay Downs is pleased and proud to contribute to this non-profit organization dedicated to providing good homes for these lovable (and talented) pets.
-Jockeys' Guild

 Tampa Bay Downs has also continued to make numerous donations to worthy causes impacting our staff and community including the Leukemia and Lymphoma Society; Alex's Lemonade Stand; the Don MacBeth Memorial Jockey Fund; the First Tee; and Hillsborough and Pinellas County Rangers.